Cave Temples of Badami: Cave – 1

 Shivalinga inside the garbhagriha

-The image shows an inside view of Cave – 1.
+The image shows the interior of Cave – 1.
 At the far end is the entrance to the garbhagriha and a flight of steps leading to it.
 The Shivalinga is not installed as a separate unit but carved out of the rock when the garbhagriha was built.
-Notice that the linga is on a square-shaped yoni, which is unusual because most Shivalingas in the Indian temples have oval-shaped yonis.

 Proceed to Cave -2